hlf-go/writing-chaincode/README.md

 # Introduction

-If you have some programming experience and wanting to learn chaincode development but not familiar with Go, you have come to the right place.

-The purpose of this article is to provide you with 1) minimal knowledge of Go, and 2) view of developing chaincode from coding perspective.
+The purpose of this article is to provide you with 1) minimal knowledge of Go, and 2) a view of developing chaincode from coding (not abstract) perspective.
+Armed with these basic knowledger you will be able to extend the knowledge to do advance chaincode development.

+This article is intended for anyone with programming experience but having no or very little experience of Go and chaincode development.
+You will be expected to know concepts compilation and packaging as Go is a compiled, not scripting, langauge.

 If you are already an experience Go developer please refer to [hyperledger fabric documentation for advance instruction](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html).

 In this article, you will learn to: